Our Committee

 Committee Member

-I was born on the Gnowangerup Mission site and went to school in Gnowangerup.
-I moved to Albany and went to school locally.
-I am a Senior Health Worker with Great Southern Aboriginal Health and work in lower and central Great Southern when the need arises.
-The importance for me of being involved with Wirlomin is connecting with family, reconnecting with the old people from long ago, getting back on Country, knowing the history of our people and re-learning and speaking language.
+Glenda was born on the Gnowangerup Mission site and went to school in Gnowangerup.
+She moved to Albany and went to school locally.
+She is a Senior Health Worker with Great Southern Aboriginal Health and works in lower and central Great Southern when the need arises.
+She is a talented visual artist.
+Being involved with Wirlomin is important to her because it means connecting with family, reconnecting with the old people from long ago, getting back on Country, knowing the history of our people and re-learning and speaking language.

 Iris Woods